Hosted by: Columbia University’s Sustainable Development Doctoral Society.

 - Institutions, Path Dependence, and Global Governance.

 The intention is to assemble a group of researchers across a range of disciplines in the social and natural sciences, whose research contributes to a deeper understanding of the interactions between natural and social systems within their particular field(s), but who are capable of discussing this work with a broader audience of peers.

 It is anticipated that disciplines represented at the workshop will include: economics, earth and environmental sciences, political science, engineering, ecology, epidemiology, geography, law, and others.
 If your research pertains to the field of sustainable development and the linkages between natural and social systems, we encourage you to apply regardless of disciplinary background.
-The workshop will also feature a keynote address by Prof. Jeffrey Sachs, Director of The Earth Institute, Columbia University.
+The workshop will also feature introductory remarks by distinguished professors such as Prof. Jeffrey Sachs, Director of The Earth Institute, Columbia University.

-Please register online .
-Participants may present a paper, or register as attendees.
+If you wish to attend or present, you will be required to register online.
+Participants may present a paper, or just register as attendees.
 If you are interested in presenting, remember to submit an abstract (no more than 2 pages long), ideally describing the research methodology and reporting preliminary results, to firstname.lastname@example.org.
-Applications to present are due by the 18th of January, 2015.
-All applicants will be notified of the final decision regarding their application by early February 2015.
+If you would like to be considered for a longer presentation slot for a job market-style talk, please send your complete (even if still preliminary) paper.
+All applicants will be notified of the final decision regarding their application by early February 2016.

 Students in the dissertation stage of their Ph.D. will be given priority for presentation slots, though non-Ph.D. students (e.g. post-docs) are also welcome to apply.
 We will try to provide an opportunity to present for as many applicants as possible.
 Workshop participants are expected to cover their travel and lodging expenses, but there is no fee for participating in the event and light breakfast & lunches will be provided.